ravenblack24/request-header-parser-microservice/README.md

 ## Status
 Project is complete and an [interactive demo is available here](https://request-header-parser.ravenblack24.repl.co/).

-**NOTE: repl.it projects quite often go to sleep**, if the link doesn't work - download the code and run locally.
+**NOTE: repl.it projects quite often go to sleep**, if the link doesn't work - download the code and run locally, or just check out the [screenshots](#screenshots) below

 ## User stories: